m-hassan-tariq/RestfulWebserviceForAngular2UsingPromises/README.md

 * You can follow the promise then(this.extractData).catch(this.handleError) pattern.

-* Alternatively, you can call toPromise(success, fail).
-The observable's map callback moves to the first success parameter and its catch callback to the second fail parameter in this pattern: .toPromise(this.extractData, this.handleError).
+* Alternatively, you can call toPromise(success, fail). i.e. -> .toPromise(this.extractData, this.handleError).

-* The errorHandler forwards an error message as a failed promise instead of a failed observable.
+* The errorHandler forwards an error message as a failed promise instead of a failed promises.

 ### HTTP GET Code (web-api-promise.service.ts)